tobbe8808/news/README.md

 1. set  DEBUG = False, Add X_FRAME_OPTIONS = 'SAMEORIGIN',Do this In you're settings.py
 2. From Heroku/settings/Reveal Config Vars remove DISABLE_COLLECTSTATIC = 1.
+4. dont forget to do pip freeze > requirements.txt or you will get static errors.
 3. After doing that we go to Heroku Deploy tab scroll down choose Main branch and Deploy Branch

 # Bugs